 - Your passport and one other form of identification

-- Your mother’s maiden name: The bank will ask you for your mother’s maiden name (your mother’s family name before she was married) or some other family name.
-This name is used as a security check when you need to contact the bank with questions.
+- Your mother’s maiden name (your mother’s family name before she was married) or some other family name.
+This name is used as a security check when you contact the bank with questions.

 - Taxpayer Identification Number – Required by some but not all banks.
 The following are acceptable to use:

-- Individual Taxpayer Identification Number (ITIN)- Issued by the IRS to those not eligible for a Social Security number.
-If you will apply for an ITIN you will need to open your bank account and then apply for an ITIN.
+- Individual Taxpayer Identification Number (ITIN)- issued by the IRS to those not eligible for an SSN.

-- Form W-8 BEN (for those not eligible for a Social Security number or ITIN)
+- Form W-8 BEN (for those not eligible for an SSN or ITIN)